msabramo/kallithea/docs/api/api.rst

 get_repos
 ---------

-Lists all existing repositories.
-This command can be executed only using api_key belonging to user with admin rights or regular user that have admin, write or read access to repository.
+List all existing repositories.
+This command can only be executed using the api_key of a user with admin rights, or that of a regular user with at least read access to the repository.

 INPUT::